erickxon/Coding-Problem-Patterns/Sliding Window/introduction.md

 `    Array[1,3,2,6,-1,4,1,8,2], K=5`

 ## **Algorithm steps (Brute Force):**
-  -For every subarray of length K
+    * For every subarray of length K
-    -calculate the sum of subarray
+      * calculate the sum of subarray
-        -divide by K and add result to array
+          * divide by K and add result to array

     1. For first 5 numbers (index 0-4)